JeffRMoore/koa/docs/api/request.md

 #### `request.length`

-  Return request Content-Length as a number when present, or `undefined`.
+  Return request `Content-Length` as a number when present, or `undefined`.

 #### `request.type`

-  Get request `Content-Type` void of parameters such as "charset".
+  Get request `Content-Type` void of parameters such as `"charset"`.

 ```js
 const ct = ctx.request.type